 A second point is this: Allow your body to follow Nature’s energy flow.
 Don’t just sit there—get up and move.
 Dance!
 And as you dance, feel the stress flowing out of your body.
 Feel yourself becoming more fluid and flexible.
 In Spring, everything is moving.
 Follow that rhythm—allow the body to move.
 The ancients used to say, “Spring is dancing with the rooster.”
 If you can follow that type of energy flow, you can follow Nature’s flow.

-To reread Part 1, click here!
-Join us next Thursday for Part 3 of our Healthy Liver, Healthy Life series.
+Tune in next week for Part 3 of our Healthy Liver, Healthy Life series!